mrciolino/Sea-of-Thieves-Cooking-Timer/Readme.md

 </p>

 # Sea of Thieves Cooking Timer
-Simple and responsive Sea of Thieves Cooking Timer web applcation.
-Provides countdown until cooked followed by a countdown untill burnt timer.
+Simple and responsive Sea of Thieves Cooking Timer web application.
+Provides countdown until cooked followed by a countdown until burnt.
+Donate if you find it helpful.
 Check it out here on the <a href="https://sea-of-thieves-cooking-app.herokuapp.com/" target="_blank">Website</a>

 ## How to Use
  - Single Click Start